 Bands have been part of the town of Hahndorf for a very long time.
 The Hahndorf Town Band can trace its antecedents back into the middle of the 19th century.
 Groups such as the Wiese-Pade Band, the Hahndorf Blaserchor, the Pinky Band, and the Hahndorf Brass Band make appearances in the historical record.
 However, these groups (and other Hills bands, such as Dalwood’s Band, the Hills Central Band, and the Mt Lofty Band) all eventually dissolved.
 It was not until 1924 that interest in forming another town band was kindled.

-By that time, Hahndorf itself had ceased to exist.
-It was in November 1924 that the Ambleside Town Band gave its first performance at the Hahndorf School’s picnic day.
+By that time, Hahndorf was known as the village of Ambleside and in November 1924, the Ambleside Town Band gave its first performance at the Hahndorf School’s picnic day.
 There is a wonderful story about the band’s first rehearsal – that instruments were placed on a table in the Hahndorf Institute and each player was invited to choose an instrument to play!
-Bill Symonds, the bandmaster of the Port Adelaide Band led the first ‘learners nights’ – apparently much learning needed to be achieved!
-Later in the year, the first official bandmaster – Stan Petersen, was appointed.
+Mr Bill Symonds, the bandmaster of the Port Adelaide Band led the first ‘learners nights’ – apparently much learning needed to be achieved!
+Later in the year, the first official bandmaster – Mr Stan Petersen, was appointed.

 Unlike other activities, the Band continued to function during World War II.
 However, many members volunteered and served, and it is acknowledged here with respect and gratitude this contribution to our nation and our world by these past members.
 Two paid the supreme sacrifice – Fred Balleine (sunk on the HMAS Parramatta) and Jimmy McFaden (a spitfire ace, shot down on his way home to Australia).
 Their families have never forgotten them and were thrilled to know that the Hahndorf Town Band, after so many years, still remembers.
 Lest We Forget.